mongodb-university/Bluehawk/docs/docs/use-cases.md

 // ... more tests ...
 ```

-Running Bluehawk with the `snip` tag on this file will produce a snippet
+Running Bluehawk with the `snip` command on this file will produce a snippet
 file called `SomeTest.codeblock.some-example.swift` that looks something like this:

 ```swift